bgschiller/pixyll/_posts/2019-01-26-residency-scheduling.md

 I set to work writing a program to generate the best possible schedule given the constraints and everyone's schedule preferences ("I want to be on vacation in September", "I'd like to do OB as soon as possible").
 To avoid burying the lede too far, the schedule came out great!
 We were able to satisfy all the constraints, as well as *every single resident request*.

 With scheduling season coming up again, I thought it would be worthwhile to write up my method.
 If it helps you, I'd love to hear about it!
-Please write me an email at `brian (at sign) (this domain)`.
+Please write me an email at `brian (a) brianschiller.com`.

 Note: if you don't care about how all of this works, and just want an optimal residency schedule without fussing over it, [click here](#hire-me-to-do-it)